bobandash/synqsell_shopify/README.md

 ## Features At A Glance

 ## Technical Approach and Obstacles
-This section delves into the rationale behind key technical decisions when working with this project and highlights the challenges I encountered during the project's development.
+This section delves into the rationale behind key technical decisions when working on this project and highlights the challenges I encountered during the project's development.
 <br />
 <br />
 In regards to automated testing, I purposely chose to not write many automated tests.
 This was for a few reasons: